-Inventory is valued at cost using the first-in/first-out method.
-Inventory consists of expendable supplies held for consumption, which are recorded as expenditures when consumed rather than when purchased.

-Certain payments made to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
-The cost of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.
+Inventories are valued at cost using the first-in/first-out method.
+Inventories in the special revenue funds consisting of expendable supplies held for consumption, are recorded as expenditures when consumed rather than when purchased.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenditures.